 We're surrounded by tons of seasonal sweets everywhere we look—even your local coffee shop has taken the sugar up a notch by churning out baked goods coated in frosting with a holiday picture or sprinkles on them.

 Don’t forget to factor in the calories you’re drinking, says Woods.
-For example, every 5-ounce glass of wine you drink has about a one gram of added sugar.
+For example, every 5-oz glass of wine you drink has about 1g of added sugar.
 Remember that most processed and packaged foods contain added sugars, so be sure to read labels carefully.

-While you might think it’s better for you than butter, margarine contains trans fats, which increases blood cholesterol levels and the risk of heart disease, says David Zulberg, ACE certified fitness specialist and author of The 5 Skinny Habits: How Ancient Wisdom Can Help You Lose Weight and Change Your Life Forever.
+While you might think it’s better for you than butter, margarine contains trans fats, which increase blood cholesterol levels and the risk of heart disease, says David Zulberg, ACE-certified fitness specialist and author of The 5 Skinny Habits: How Ancient Wisdom Can Help You Lose Weight and Change Your Life Forever.
 It also lowers HDL cholesterol levels—the ones you want to have in higher numbers.